Wednesday 10 February 2021

 Like Que Choisir, they confirm that the increase in tariffs has not been universal, with one in five mutuelles not making any increase.

-That includes our English language speaking health insurance partner, Exclusive Healthcare, whose rates remain unchanged for the third year in succession.
+That includes our English language speaking health insurance partner, who is able to offer competitive rates for such policies.